LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 effects.
 Here we give an overview of effects of each button over the game map area.
 The list includes not only left and right buttons, but also the optional middle mouse button (MMB) and the mouse wheel, which is also used over menus to move selection.
-For mice without RMB one can use Control key with LMB and for mice without MMB, one can use C-RMB or C-S-LMB.
+For mice without RMB, one can use Control key with LMB and for mice without MMB, one can use C-RMB or C-S-LMB.